kensanata/oddmuse6/README.md

 Your default wiki directory is `test/wiki`, so we need to tell `cro` to ignore it.
 If you don't, you'll confuse `cro` to no end as soon as you start editing files!
-Add the following section section to your in `test/.cro.yml` file:
+Add the following section to your in `test/.cro.yml` file:

 ```